nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - `delete 5`
 `undo`

-After deleting a contact at index 5, `undo` will reverse the delete command and bring the contact back at index 5.
+After deleting a contact at Index 5, `undo` will reverse the delete command and bring the contact back at Index 5.

 ### Redo a command : `redo`